Wuppertal-Sonnborn station

 Wuppertal-Sonnborn station is located in the city of Wuppertal in the German state of North Rhine-Westphalia.
 It is on the Düsseldorf–Elberfeld line and is classified by Deutsche Bahn as a category 4 station.

-The station is served by S 8 services running between Mönchengladbach Hauptbahnhof and Hagen Hauptbahnhof every 20 mins (two out of three starting/ending at Wuppertal-Oberbarmen) and by line S 9 running between Gladbeck and Wuppertal Hbf every 30 minutes (half extended to Recklinghausen / Haltern am See and to Hagen).
+The station is served by Rhine-Ruhr S-Bahn lines S8, running between Mönchengladbach Hauptbahnhof and Hagen Hauptbahnhof every 20 minutes (two out of three starting/ending at Wuppertal-Oberbarmen), and S9, running between Gladbeck and Wuppertal Hbf every 30 minutes (half extended to Recklinghausen / Haltern am See and to Hagen).
 It is also served by bus route 629, operated by WSW mobil at 30 or 60 minute intervals during the day.